“The virgin will conceive and give birth to a son, and they will call him Emmanuel” (which means “God with us”).” Matthew 1:23

 As we approach the New Year, remember none of us can become the people God wants us to be until we allow Jesus to be with us in each and every moment.

-Merry Christmas and may Our Holy Lord bless you today and always!
+Merry Christmas and may Our Holy Lord bless you and your loved ones today and always!